benjann/geoplot/README.md

 Main changes:

     22jul2024
+    geoplot
+    - layertype symbol now allows syntax -symbol frame (shape) ...- as an alternative to -symbol frame ..., shape()-; likewise, symboli now allows -symboli (shape) ...- as an alternative to -symboli ..., shape(shape)-
+    - glegend() returned error if applied to symbol layers containing -shape(numlist)- or -shape(matname)-; this is fixed

+    22jul2024
     geoplot:
     - layertype label now has better support in glegend(); if syntax -label frame ("text" ...)- is used, the specified texts are use as symbols